microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

         - Ensure that the "Set as main project" checkbox has been selected.
         - Click 'Finish'
 - Step 3: Open up 'MCC' from the toolbar at the top (then go to Step 4)
-    - If you don't see 'MCC' in your toolbar, click on the link above for 'MPLAB Code Configurator' and follow the 'Easy Installation' video at the link.
+    - If 'MCC' is not in the toolbar, click on the link above for 'MPLAB Code Configurator' and follow the 'Easy Installation' video at the link.
 Then open up MCC.
 - Step 4: Click 'Select MCC Melody' and then 'Finish' from the MCC Content Manager Wizard (red box in Figure 2 and Figure 3)

 *Figure 2 - MCC Content Manager Wizard*